fabri1983/java2proto2grpc/README.md

 Usage:
 ---
-First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath and which are decorated with annotation *@GrpcEnabled*.
+First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath and which are decorated with annotation *@ProtobufEnabled*.
 - **JavaToProtoNewMain**: generates *.proto* files (**IDL syntax v3**) from a class/package at specific folder:
 	```sh
 	mvn compile